 In 2008, after 13 years of brewing beer, he branched out to making cider and mead (aka Honey Wine) and became a nationally certified beer judge through the Beer Judge Certification Program (BJCP).
 After retiring from the Army in 2009, Mark and his family moved home to Washington and he became the states first BJCP Mead Judge and taught the first two BJCP Mead exam prep classes to other Northwest judges.
-Mark spent the next 5 years experimenting with different types of Washington honey and fruit in an attempt to create the most flavorful mead in the Northwest.
+Mark has spent the past 12 years experimenting with different types of Washington honey and fruit in an attempt to create the most flavorful mead in the Northwest.

 A Northwest Mead from Northwest ingredients.

 In July 2019, Seattle Mead launched its first mead, the Double Berry Tart (9.5% ABV).
 In June 2020, we launched Double Berry Tart - Batch II (12.6% ABV) which is now pouring at many local breweries and tap houses in an around the greater Seattle area.
 See the Find Mead On Tap link above.
 Our first bottling was in May 2020.
 We packaged our first four flavors which are now available at your local bottle shops.
 The new mead flavors include strawberry, blackberry, raspberry, and chocolate.